Sitecore-Community/docs/documentation/xDB/Extending Experience Analytics reports/index.md

 #### Step 1: create reporting page in EA (Experience Analitycs) using Sitecore Rocks
 Now we need to visualize the data that we got on previous steps.
 For that we will just copy existing report, and do some changes there.
-Lets use "Overview" report in "Audience":
+Let's use "Overview" report in "Audience":
 ![Overview report]({{ site.baseurl }}/img/Extending reports/overviewReport.png)

 * Open the solution in Sitecore Rocks and duplicate the item "/sitecore/client/Applications/ExperienceAnalytics/Dashboard/Audience/Overview" with subitems.